ahmad-luqman/fullstack-nanodegree-vm/vagrant/catalog/README.md

 6. Run the application on VM: python application.py
 7. Browse the URL from host OS browser: http://localhost:5000/

+See [requirements.txt](requirements.txt) for all python modules and the versions

 ## How to clean database
 Remove file catalogitemwithuser.db to clean database and start from step 4 to restart again